Copyright & CREATIVE COMMONS

 OVERVIEW OF COPYRIGHT LAW

 When submitting work for this project, please make sure that you own the copyright to the material or it is copyright-free.
-If we find that your project uses copyrighted work – including images, music or text – and you did not receive written permission from the creator to use it, we will not be able to include your work in the Voices of Lake County project.
+If we find that your project uses copyrighted work – including images, music or text – and you did not receive written permission from the creator to use it, we will not be able to include your work in the Lake County@Work project.
 However, there are options to find copyright-free images or materials that have adopted a Creative Commons license.

 What is copyright?